ElsonOtake/ElsonOtake/README.md

 ### I'm Elson Otake,

 Bachelor in Applied Mathematics from the University of São Paulo. 👨🏻‍💻 I love coding and learning new tools.
-Marathon runner in his spare time.
+Marathon runner in my spare time.

 - 🔭 I’m currently working on ES6
 - 🌱 I’m currently learning use of Webpack